My experience includes teaching in private and charter school environments and in the corporate world.

 - and let me get to any student in two seconds.

-These principles come from my past teachers and from observation of students in my work.
-As a teacher, I have the responsibility to continue reflecting on, and continually refining, my own practices and processes — and the principles I base them on.
+These principles come from past teachers and from observing students at work.
+The teacher’s responsibility is to continue reflecting on, and refining, our practices and processes — and the principles we base them on.

 On classroom management: This generic instructions sheet for substitute teachers covers my classroom routines; I supplemented it with specifics about whatever the students were studying in my absence.

 On summative assessment: This holistic rubric covers the meanings of the letter grades in the courses I was teaching at the time.
 Each column gets one box circled, which we do on two copies: I fill out one, the student self-assesses on the other, and we conference to resolve discrepancies.
 The conferencing takes one class period and is done during students’ group or independent work.

 This problem set was part of one year’s final exam in geometry, and allowed me to observe students’ discussion habits as well as their understanding of the semester’s geometry material.

 Painting the walls of my geometry classroom: